dnlbowers/Vape-Store/README.md

   * ...**Edit/update a category** so that I can **change category details.**
   * ...**Delete a category** so that I can **remove categories that are no longer for sale.**
   * ...**Add a promotion** so that I can **add new promotions to the store.**
-  * ...**manually manage the stock levels** so that I can **input received purchase orders and ensure that the stock levels are accurate in case of found discrepancies.**
+  * ...**manually manage the stock levels** so that I can **input received purchase orders and ensure that the stock levels are accurate in case of discrepancies or damages.**

 ### **Skeleton:**